 The eight-city area served by SELACO WDB lies within densely populated Los Angeles County and sits directly adjacent to similar communities in Orange County.
 The public transportation system is capable of moving individuals efficiently through and beyond Southeast Los Angeles County.
-There are, therefore, no remote or outlying areas of our service area that have difficulty accessing services due to proximity.
-Yet, there are individuals spread across the area for whom the availability of virtual services increase access to services.
-This fact has been driven home by pandemic-related restrictions, which made web-based offerings the most efficacious form of service delivery for most customers.
+There are, therefore, no remote or outlying areas of our service area that have difficult accessing services due to proximity.
+Yet, there are individuals spread across the area for whom virtual services increase access to services.
+This fact has been driven home by pandemic-related restrictions which have made webbased offerings the most efficacious form of service delivery for most customers.